vacp2p/rfc/content/docs/rfcs/35/README.md

 ## Specification

 When [14/WAKU-MESSAGE version](/spec/14/#payload-encryption) is set to 2,
-the corresponding `WakuMessage`'s `payload` field either contains:
+the corresponding `WakuMessage`'s `payload` will encapsulate the two fields `handshake-message` and `transport-message`.

+The `handshake-message` field MAY contain
+- a Noise handhshake message.

+The `transport-message` field MAY contain
-- a Noise handhshake message and/or a Noise transport message;
+- a Noise transport message;
 - a `ChaChaPoly` ciphertext.

+When a `transport-message` encodes a `ChaChaPoly` ciphertext, the corresponding `handshake-message` field MUST be empty.

 The following fields are concatenated to form the `payload` field: